agsb/milliForth-RiscV/README.md

     abort   restart the Forth
-    bye     ends the Forth, return to system beats   counts words executed by next
+    bye     ends the Forth, return to system beat   counts words executed by next

     .       show a copy of the cell at top of data stack, .S      list cells in data stack
     .R      list cells in return stack
-    words   list all compiled words in dictionary order dump    list contents of dictionary in memory order see     list compiled contents of last word cell    sizeof a cell, 4 bytes, 32-bits
+    words   list all compiled words in dictionary order dump    list contents of dictionary in memory order see     list compiled hash contents of last word cell    sizeof a cell, 4 bytes, 32-bits

 A my_hello_world.FORTH alternate version with dictionary for use;